Which Is Better: CDMA, GSM, or LTE? Here’s What You Need to Know

 Since your wireless service is only tied to the SIM Card with GSM, you can easily move your service to a new phone optimized for the same cellular service just by inserting your SIM Card into a new device.

-This is helpful if your existing device gets damaged or if you want to travel internationally with an unlocked phone.
+This is helpful if your existing device gets damaged or you want to travel internationally with an unlocked phone.

 CDMA